SteveHodge/assistantdm/readme.txt

  * feats - selecting of feats with target skill/weapon/spells/school. change available list to remove already selected feats
  * equipment, particularly magic item slots, armor, weapons */
-/* TODO digital tabletop (dtt) priorities:
+//TODO ultimately would like a live DOM. the DOM saved to the party XML file would be a filtered version
+//WISH refactor classes that should be in ui package
+//TODO add new party menu option, ask to save modified file

+---=== DIGITAL TABLE PRIORITIES ===---
+* layers for painting order
+* Look at the map element order - should moving a tree move all children? - probably enough to have set layers and the ability to move between them
+DONE? * Allow setting of DarknessMask and Mask colours
+* standard visibility controls
+* supoprt linking wall layouts to map images - if Walls element has image as parent then concatenate location, rotation, and mirroring
+* lightsources attached to tokens should behave as if there was one on each corner of the token
+* building wall layout from xml should be threaded for performance PART * tilemapper element - tilemapper editor added and maps supported as groups of images. a custom element would still have advantages
+* ENH: Reordering the elements resets the group expanded/collapsed state
+* free paint element
+* add caching of loaded files in MediaManager
+* performance improvements in animation code - bounding boxes for elements DONE? * grouping - changing parent should modify children to maintain position - probably need consistent location property to implement this
+* BUG exception if image width or height is set to 0 - slightly fixed by returning the unscaled/rotated image
+* asynchronous loading of images
+* soft references for ImageMedia - at least for transformed images
+* BUG: "Set Image" on token options panel doesn't always immediately repaint with the new image
+* Pre-guess the screen layout
+* Threaded remote display communication
+* Recalibrate display - could be done using screen bounds element
+* BUG: tries to pop up remote browser on the screen with the corresponding index, not the absolute screen number
+* parsing display xml resets the node priorty - need to save the list model order
+* BUG: LineTemplate: setting image after rotation draws the un-transformed image
+* REF: Factor clear cells code into support class
+* Hidden elements in table display should clear ImageMedia transforms
+* ImageMedia could use a soft/weak/strong reference for transformed images
 * Consider separate element for darkness cleared cells - should be parent-relative - or perhaps add to LightSource
 * Allow reconnect to remote - partly works but seems to cause exception on 3rd reconnect
 * Add colour to the overlay tokens. either indicator of health or settable
 * Consider expanding "selected" support.
 Would need hierarchy support as with visibility
 * Refactor common utility methods into MapElement (e.g. template creation)
 * Alternate button dragging (e.g. resize, non-snapped to grid)
 * Auto configure - set defaults according to OS screen layout
 * Make line and spread templates editable?
 * Swarm Token (editable token with replicated painting)
 * dice roller element?
 * thrown object scatter? compass rose?
- */

-//TODO ultimately would like a live DOM. the DOM saved to the party XML file would be a filtered version

-/* Game system things to implement:
- *  (in progress) Size
- *  (in progress) Race
- *  (in progress) Feats
- *  (in progress) Grapple modifier
- *  Ability score checks
- *  (in progress) Class levels - negative levels
- *  Spell lists / spells per day (web version done)
- *  Damage reduction
- *  Spell resistance
- *  Magic items slots
- *  Weight/encumberance/ACP
- *  Skill synergies
- *  Skill named versions (Crafting, Profession etc)
- *  Speed
- */

-/* Architecture:
- * Packages:
- * camera - camera panel ui and functionality
- * combat - combat panel ui and functionality
- * digital_table - local and remote digital table functionality
- * digital_table.controller - local digital table controller ui
- * digital_table.elements - displayable elements common to both local and remote displays
- * digital_table.server - core functionality for both local and remote displays and remote only classes
- * gamesystem - core code related to the 3.5 mechanics
- * gamesystem.core - low level classes (statistic and property) not intimately tied to the ruleset
- * gamesystem.dice - classes representing dice
- * magicgenerator - random magic item generator
- * magicitems - shop panel ui and functionality
- * monsters - monsters panel ui and functionality
- * party - party panel functionality (should also contain ui for party and rolls panels)
- * swing - extended generic swing components
- * ui - ui for party and rolls panel and dialogs. should contain only common ui and dialogs
- * util - util classes for external communication (XML handling, file uploading, logging) */

-//WISH would be nice to have a library of creatures that could be selected for the combat panel
-//WISH refactor classes that should be in ui package
-//TODO add new party menu option, ask to save modified file